Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-28-misfits.md

 "So yeah, the Box is a mockup of the interior of the ship you’ll be flying.
 Idea is you guys are gonna have to get used to it, so you may as well do that here on Earth so you can back out if you have to.
 Don’t want y’all going stir-crazy three months into a two year mission."

-"Looks… snug," Julian suggested, taking refuge in understatement.
+"Looks... snug," Julian suggested, taking refuge in understatement.

 "Trust me, it’s even smaller on the inside."
 Jenkins glanced apologetically at him in the rear-view mirror.
 "Anyway, the rest of this is the training facility and mission support.
 All the people workin’ in this building are here to do one of two things - teach you the skills you need to do this, or make sure you’ve got the chops for it.
 Odds are you won’t ever even meet half’a them, but they’ll know you better than you know yourselves, and fast too."

 "So this is it, then."
 Xiù fidgeted with her bag.
 "This is where you leave us?"

 "Yup.
 Remember, like I said - these guys are gonna *try* and fail you.
 You can’t bullshit them, so don’t even try.
 They ask you a question, best thing is to answer it honestly and directly.
 They can’t order you around, but it’d be a damn good idea to follow their instructions anyway.
-Don’t suck up to them, they ain’t after brown-nosers, but just… be honest, and be yourselves."
+Don’t suck up to them, they ain’t after brown-nosers, but just... be honest, and be yourselves."

 "Thanks."
 Julian reached forward, and Kevin twisted in his seat to shake hands over his shoulder.